vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### Can I split payments to charge a fee?

-Vipps does not support splitting payments to charge a fee.
+No. Vipps does not support splitting payments to charge a fee.

 If you want to charge a fee (like 3 %) of your payments, you can: